 The litigation guardian (unless it is the Public Guardian and Trustee) must act through a lawyer (SCCR 20-2(4)).
 To act as a litigation guardian, the litigation guardian must file forms in court with the pleadings.
-The first form is the "Consent of Litigation Guardian" (SCCR 20-2(7)), which indicates that the litigation guardian consents to act in the proceeding.
-This form must be filed before the litigation guardian can act in the proceeding, unless the litigation guardian of a party to that proceeding under s.
+The first form is the "Consent to Act as Litigation Guardian" (SCCR 20-2(7)), which indicates that the litigation guardian consents to act in the proceeding.
+This form must be filed before the litigation guardian can act in the proceeding, unless the litigation guardian was appointed by the court or is a litigation guardian of a party to that proceeding under s.
 35(1) of the Representation Agreement Act, R.S.B.C.
 1996, c.
 405.

-The second form that must be filed in court is the "Certificate of Fitness" (SCCR 20-2(8).
+The second form that must be filed in court is the "Certificate of Fitness" (SCCR 20-2(8)).
 The Certificate of Fitness states that the plaintiff is either an infant or is mentally incompetent and that the proposed litigation guardian has no interest in the proceeding adverse to that person.
 A Certificate of Fitness must be filed unless (in the case of an adult under a legal disability) a committee or representative has been appointed.